agroce/tstl/README.md

 unfortunately not compatible.

-For some programs, the structure of the harness file slows down test generation, and the `--useDependencies` can improve test throughput by a factor of 2-10x.
+For some programs, the structure of the harness file slows down test generation, and the `--useDependencies` option can improve test throughput by a factor of 2-10x.
 However, for most programs this option slows down test generation by roughly a factor of two.